 - Excellent wildlife viewing

 - Open-vehicle off-road game drives with knowledgeable guides

 - Only fully inclusive expensive packages, no self-drive or budget accommodation

-Shamwari is the oldest and best private wildlife reserve in the Cape.
+Shamwari is the oldest private wildlife reserve in the Cape.
 Sightings of all of the Big Five are quite regular, although less guaranteed than in many private wildlife reserves in the Greater Kruger area.
-Leopard sightings are a bit hit and miss, but the shy black rhino is often spotted as well as the more common white rhino.
+Leopard sightings are a bit hit-and-miss, but the shy black rhino is often spotted as well as the more common white rhino.

 A big blue sky and ease of tracking animals in the sparse, dehydrated bush are the advantages of visiting Shamwari in the drier months (May to September).
 You should also be able to get discounts on accommodation and activities, as this is the area’s low season.
 That said, the arrival of migrating birds in the wetter months (October to April), and the lushness of the landscape, means that a visit at this time of year should not be dismissed either.

 - Expert Rating

 Kim is a travel writer who authored and updated over 15 guidebooks, including Lonely Planet's South Africa and Bradt's Tanzania guides.